Clusterpath Gaussian Graphical Modeling: Conclusion

 \section{Conclusion}

 We introduce a novel method to estimate Gaussian graphical models (GGMs) subject to node-clustering in addition to edge-sparsity.
 Our method, which we call CGGM, uses a clusterpath penalty to produce a hierarchical clustering of variables (nodes in the graph) without relying on pre-existing notions of the cluster composition.
-Our software package \pkg{CGGMR} for the statistical computing environment \proglang{R} \citep{R} implements the proposed method and is available from \url{https://github.com/djwtouw/CGGMR}.
+Our software package \pkg{clusterGGM} \citep{clusterGGM} for the statistical computing environment \proglang{R} \citep{R} implements the proposed method and is available from CRAN (the Comprehensive \proglang{R} Archive Network) at \url{https://CRAN.R-project.org/package=clusterGGM}.

 In a comprehensive simulation study covering a wide range of graph structures, we compare CGGM to similar benchmarks such as TAGL, ComGGL, and the graphical lasso.
 CGGM oftentimes surpasses the benchmarks in terms of estimation accuracy as well as clustering and sparsity recognition performance, though the latter require a refitting step particularly in noisy simulation designs.
 Through a diverse set of applications, we also demonstrate the versatility of CGGM in (i) learning cluster hierarchies in a fully data-driven way as compared to other benchmarks such as TAGL that require additional side-information for this task, (ii) delivering accurate cluster hierarchies that are transferable between the precision and covariance matrix, and (iii) directly estimating clustered covariance matrices if these are the primary object of interest.